nodejs/node/doc/api/dgram.md

   * `sendBufferSize` {number} Sets the `SO_SNDBUF` socket value.
   * `lookup` {Function} Custom lookup function. **Default:** [`dns.lookup()`][].
   * `signal` {AbortSignal} An AbortSignal that may be used to close a socket.
+  * `receiveBlockList` {net.BlockList} `receiveBlockList` can be used for discarding inbound datagram to specific IP addresses, IP ranges, or IP subnets.
+This does not work if the server is behind a reverse proxy, NAT, etc. because the address checked against the blocklist is the address of the proxy, or the one specified by the NAT.
+  * `sendBlockList` {net.BlockList} `sendBlockList` can be used for disabling outbound access to specific IP addresses, IP ranges, or IP subnets.
 * `callback` {Function} Attached as a listener for `'message'` events.
 Optional.
 * Returns: {dgram.Socket}